Nickname: Event Horizon, Home Run Hayes

 The "Really Big Moment!"
 Finisher! - The Super Massive: Burning Hammer from the second rope.
 In those pay-per-view, championship, everything on the line, "Avengers Assemble!" kinda moments, Hayes will lift the opponent into a torture rack, ascend to the second rope facing the turnbuckle, then leap back to deliver a massive Burning Hammer. *I'm not a huge fan of "MDK" finishers, but this would be close.

 We Came as Romans.

 White flashbulbs flicker along with the music's growing beat.
 The PRIME*View soars into the cosmos, passing planets and nebulas, picking up speed and shaking as it approaches a massive black hole.
-A wall of white bulbs ignite in the entryway as the song's intro crescendos, the silhouette of Hayes Hanlon lifts one arm to the ceiling, the Five Star Title held high in his grasp.
+A wall of white bulbs ignite in the entryway as the song's intro crescendos, the silhouette of Hayes Hanlon lifts both arms to the ceiling, fingers outstretched.
 The lights dim as the music quiets, and Hayes walks out to the edge of the ramp, soaking in the spectacle and cheers of the crowd.
-The music builds again, and Hayes thrusts the belt into the air once more with the chorus.
+The music builds again, and Hayes thrusts one hand into the air with the chorus.

 "I FALL INTO A BLACK HOLE IN MY HEAD!"

 Vince Howard: From West Linn, Oregon, standing six feet, three inches tall and weighing in at 261 pounds...the Event Horizon...HAYES!
 HANLOONNNN!!

 He immediately starts a quick and steady march down the ramp, another bright flash of white filling the arena.
 The Event Horizon slides into the ring and moves toward the far turnbuckle, stepping onto the first ropes and turning to face the center of the ring.